5 Hotel Guest Expectations You Need to Know

 1. Mobile check-in and digital key

 A study reported by eHotelier found that 85% of international travellers have some kind of mobile device while exploring the world, so it is no surprise that 70% of guests want to use their phone to speed up check-in (Zebra Technologies).
 In particular, business guests expect quick and easy access to their room when arriving at a hotel, to the point that 67% of travellers are more likely to choose a hotel that allows guests to check-in and open doors with a smartphone than a hotel that doesn’t (Hotels.com).
-Earlier this year, we partnered with 4Suites to let guests skip check-in and open the room using their own phone.
+Here at Criton, we partnered with Assa Abloy to let guests check-in via the hotel app and open the room using their own phone.

 2. Personalised experiences